Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 **Gff files of the genome annotation**

 **Gff files of the TSSs:** If the TSS gff file is not computed by ANNOgesic, the libraries and wiggle files are necessary.
-Please refer to the ``The format of libraries for import to ANNOgesic`` in order to assign the correct format.
+Please refer to the :ref:`The input format of libraries for running ANNOgesic` in order to assign the correct format.

 - **Arguments**